RaysOfTheSun/cooki-e-commerce/README.md

 # About The Project
-`cooki-e-commerce` is a web app built using a bunch of web frameworks such as `react`, `node` and `expressJS` to sell a variety of cookies for an imaginary business with the name of "Cookie Stop".
+`cooki-e-commerce` is a web app built using a bunch of javascript frameworks or web technologies such as `react`, `node` and `expressJS` to sell a variety of cookies for an imaginary business with the name of "Cookie Stop".

 # Set it Up
-In case you want to play around with the project on your own machine, just follow the steps below:
+In case you want to play around with the project on your own machine, you would have to:
-* install the latest version of [`node.js`](https://nodejs.org/en/).
+* Install the latest version of [`node.js`](https://nodejs.org/en/)
-* Install all the dependencies.
-This can be done by running `npm install` using your terminal.
-* If desired, modify the paths and the port number used when hosting the app.
-All this stuff can be found in `server.js`.
+* Open up a terminal window and navigate to the directory where the project is stored Once all that is taken care of, follow the steps below to set up the project and have it running.
+1. In your terminal, run `npm install` to install all of the project's dependencies.
+This is needed so it would have all the files it'll need to work, run properly and look fancy.
+2. If desired, edit the following files:
+* __server.js__: In the call to the function `listen`, change the port number (currently 3000) to a desired port number.
+* __webpack.config.js__: If you want to include other css stylesheets, import them in `styles.scss` found in the _src_ directory.
-* Once you're done with your edits, do run `npm run-script build` on your terminal to rebuild the bundle that the project uses to serve its styles and other assets.
+3. Once all desired edits are compeleted, on your terminal, run `npm run-script build` to build the webpack bundle used by the project to compress its assets into one file.
-* Start up the application by running `npm start` or `node server` using your terminal.
+4. Start up the server by running `npm start` or `node server` using your terminal.
-* To view the app, navigate to `localhost:[port number]/index` using your favorite web browser.
-Do take note that `port number` refers to the number you provided as a parameter for _listen(port,callback)_ found in __server.js__.
+5. View the application by navigating to `http://localhost:[port number]/index`.
+Where `port number` is the value you passed to _listen_ in __server.js__.
+Alternatively, it is __3000__ by default.